abdelrazekAli/wyldpay/README.md

 # WyldPay

-> QR Food Ordering solution designed to enhance the experience for restaurant owners and customers through a web interface.
+> QR Food Ordering solution designed to enhance the experience for restaurant owners and customers.

-> It allows customers to access menus, place orders, and complete payments directly from their smartphones using unique QR codes for each table.
+> It allows customers to access menus, place orders, and complete payments directly from their smartphones.

-> This solution boosts efficiency, reduces wait times, minimizes physical contact, and increases sales, making it ideal for today’s restaurants.
+> This solution boosts efficiency, reduces wait times, minimizes physical contact, and increases restaurants sales.
 ## Highlights

 - **REST APIs**